pesalerno/Pseudacris-island-genomics/README.md

 where the flag -a is to specify that we want to handle a large genome.

-Then we align the sequences using multiple threads (in this example, 4 CPUs).
+Then we aligned the sequences using multiple threads (in this example, 4 CPUs).

 	./bwa aln -t 4 Pr-output-b.loci.fa ~/Pseudacris/SR-denovo-prelim/demultiplexed-reads/Pr_1 > align-bwa-Pr-1

+**NOTE:**The alignment needs to be done for **EACH** sequence file that will go into ref_map.pl.
+Write a recursive script or a find/replace text file of all commands in sequence.

+We also aligned the sequences changing the default of -n 4 to -n 8 to see effect of lower threshold in sequence differences:

+	./bwa aln -t 4 -n 0.08 Xr-input-bwa.fasta ~/Xantusia/SR-denovo-prelim/demultiplexed-sequences/edits/Xr_SNI_26.fq.gz.edit > Xr_SNI_26.sai

 Then you transform the file which is currenty in *.sai* format to *'.sam'* format using the ***samse*** command (***sampe*** for paired-end reads):

 	./bwa samse Pr-output-c.fasta align-bwa-Pr-2 /home/salerno/Pseudacris/SR-denovo-prelim/demultiplexed-reads/edits/Pr_SCA_29-4.fq.gz.edit > align-bwa-2.sam

-This needs to be done for **EACH** sequence file that will go into ref_map.pl.
-Better to write a recursive script for this.